AED Armor Perspex Wall Box

 - AED Armor Perspex Wall Box

 Looking for a simple and hassle-free way to house your AED?
-The all new AED Armor Perspex range could be just what you&rsquo
+The AED Armor Perspex Wall Box ensures your device is safe, secure and accessible.

 Designed to be simple yet functional, this Perspex Wall Box provides you with a no-fuss storage solution for your AED.
 Simply slot your AED into the box and you can rest assured that it is well held and protected in the Wall Box.

 Dimensions H3.9in x D5.11in x W9in

 - Strong Perspex frame

 - Easy installation

 - For indoor use only